-The role of Director of Research is to insure that the research model as presented in the Dissertation Handbook is understood and respected by all parties involved.
+The role of director of research is to insure that the research model as presented in the Dissertation Handbook is understood and respected by all parties involved.
 It includes the following responsibilities:

 - Reviews requests by a student to register early for dissertation writing. - Serves as arbitrator in cases where, after many efforts at resolution, the tensions in a dissertation committee become detrimental to the work of the committee.
-(See below, "Committee Dispute Procedures.")
-In cases where the Director of Research is personally involved as committee chair, the Department Chair serves as substitute. - Reviews all Use of Human Participants projects and upon approval, signs the Ethics Approval Form and sends it to the Institutional Review Board (IRB) for final authorization. - Serves on the Council of Research Coordinators to discuss changes to Institute-wide dissertation processes and policies. - Serves as a member of the Institutional Review Board (IRB) of Pacifica Graduate Institute according to the policies of the Council of Research Coordinators. - Makes revisions to the Dissertation Handbook in light of suggestions from faculty.
+(See below, "Committee Dispute Procedures".)
+In cases where the director of research is personally involved as committee chair, the department chair serves as substitute. - Reviews all Use of Human Participants projects and upon approval, signs the Ethics Approval Form and sends it to the Institutional Review Board (IRB) for final authorization.

+- Serves on the Council of Research Coordinators to discuss changes to Institute-wide dissertation processes and policies. - Serves as a member of the Institutional Review Board (IRB) of Pacifica Graduate Institute according to the policies of the Council of Research Coordinators.
+(Membership is assigned annually on a rotating basis). - Makes revisions to the Dissertation Handbook in light of suggestions from faculty.